Zelenskyy to meet Biden, address Congress as war rages on

 The aid signals an expansion by the U.S. in the kinds of advanced weaponry it will send to Ukraine to bolster its air defenses against what has been an increasing barrage of Russian missiles in recent weeks.
 The package will include about $1 billion in weapons from Pentagon stocks and $800 million in funding through the Ukraine Security Assistance Initiative, officials said.

-It’s not clear exactly when the Patriot would arrive on the front lines in Ukraine, since U.S. troops will have to train Ukrainian forces on how to use the high-tech system.
-The training could take several weeks, and is expected to be done in Germany.
+It’s unclear when the Patriot battery would arrive on the front lines in Ukraine, since U.S. troops will have to train Ukrainian forces on how to use the high-tech system.
+The training could take several weeks and is expected to be done in Germany.
 To date, all training of Ukraine’s forces by the U.S. and its Western allies has taken place in European countries.

 The visit comes at an important moment as the White House braces for greater resistance when Republicans take control of the House in January and give more scrutiny to aid for Ukraine.
 GOP leader Kevin McCarthy has said his party’s lawmakers will not write a “blank check” for Ukraine.